NowacekLab/Welcome/lesson2.md

 ### Ways to create a respository

-We also may have code that we want to contribute to the repository for others to use OR we may want to work on a new project collboratively.
+We also may have code that we want to contribute to the repository for others to use OR we may want to work on a new project collaboratively.
 There are a few ways to start a new repo, each of which may be more useful depending on the way your project may already exist locally.

 **Option #1: Starting on GitHub (remote first, then local)**